 Angiography: Fellows rotate on the Neurointerventional Radiology (NIR) service to obtain exposure to diagnostic angiograms and neurointerventional procedures.
 We have two biplane neuroangiography suites at University Hospital and one at Mott Children’s Hospital.
 We also have a multipurpose room with 3D rotational angiography capabilities.

 Special Procedures: The diagnostic neuroradiology division performs fluoroscopically or CT guided interventional procedures which consist of myelograms, lumbar punctures (both diagnostic and to administer intrathecal chemotherapy) and biopsies of the head and neck and spine.
 The fellows perform these procedures on adults during their “Specials” rotation at the University Hospital and on pediatric patients during their pediatric neuroradiology rotation at C. S. Mott Children’s Hospital.
-Additionally, along with neuroradiology faculty, our fellows interpret the CT portion of all PET/CT exams performed for head and neck cancer.
-This affords close collaboration and interaction with the nuclear medicine faculty.

 CT: The CT equipment at the UMHS includes a total of 12 scanners.
 One of these CT scanners is located within the University Hospital Emergency Department.
 This allows fellows to gain competence in routine neuroradiologic exams as well as advanced head/neck, spine and cerebrovascular imaging.